atingupta2006/oci-sre-training-dec-25/docs/Day-5/07-oci-rest-apis-sre-dashboard-lab.md

 Create a simple SRE dashboard that displays key metrics and alarm status.

+> **📝 Note: Complete Dashboard Script Available**
+>
+> A comprehensive, production-ready SRE dashboard script is available in the application repository:
+> - **Location:** `scripts/oci-rest-api-dashboard/sre-dashboard.py`
+> - **Features:** Real-time dashboard with auto-refresh, infrastructure metrics, application metrics, alarm status, SLO tracking
+> - **Usage:** `python3 scripts/oci-rest-api-dashboard/sre-dashboard.py`
+> - **Documentation:** See `scripts/oci-rest-api-dashboard/README.md`
+>
+> You can use the repository script directly, or follow the steps below to create your own version (recommended for learning).

 ### Steps:

 #### Step 1: Create Dashboard Script

 1. **Create comprehensive dashboard script:**

+   Create your own script to learn the implementation:
    ```bash
    cat > ~/sre-dashboard.py << 'EOF'
    #!/usr/bin/env python3